Giga99/MediumRepos/README.md

 ## Interceptors

-Demo application that shows how you can use OkHttp Interceptors to add and refresh access token
+The demo application that shows how you can use OkHttp Interceptors to add and refresh an access token

 [Article link](https://betterprogramming.pub/android-access-token-logic-with-retrofit-okhttp-interceptors-740ea48547a0)